 Melodie Lopez in the Graduate Studies office (firstname.lastname@example.org).
 If you earned your prerequisite degree at Southern, you do not need to complete

 Recommendations: Submit three recommendation forms—one academic and two from a clinical setting.
-This may be done as part of the online application process, orDownload form
+This should be done as part of the online application process, orDownload form

 Written statement: Write a statement describing your purpose and goals for pursuing this degree.
 Your

 statement should be thoughtfully written to demonstrate your writing skills.
-It may
+It should

 Applicants from non-English institutions must submit certified English translations

 and evaluations of official university records, including demonstration of the equivalency